King: A Filmed Record... Montgomery to Memphis

 King: A Filmed Record...
-Montgomery to Memphis is a 1970 American documentary film biography of Martin Luther King Jr. and his creation and leadership of the nonviolent campaign for civil rights and social and economic justice in the Civil Rights Movement.
+Montgomery to Memphis is a 1970 American documentary film biography of Martin Luther King Jr. Directed by Sidney Lumet and Joseph L. Mankiewicz, the film chronicles King's creation and leadership of the nonviolent campaign for civil rights and social and economic justice in the Civil Rights Movement.

 Summary

 It uses only original newsreel and other primary material, unvarnished and unretouched, and covers the period from the Montgomery bus boycott of 1955 and 1956 through his assassination in 1968.
 The original newsreel segments are framed by celebrity narrators Harry Belafonte, Ruby Dee, Ben Gazzara, Charlton Heston, James Earl Jones, Burt Lancaster, Paul Newman, Anthony Quinn, Clarence Williams III, and Joanne Woodward.
 The movie was produced by Ely Landau and directed by Sidney Lumet (the only documentary he directed) and Joseph L. Mankiewicz.
 Richard J. Kaplan was the associate producer in charge of production.

 Released

 When first released, it was shown in over 500 theaters as a "one-time-only" event on March 24, 1970, for one night only.
 After the screening, the prints of the film were to be given to the Martin Luther King Jr. Special Fund for distribution in schools and for civic groups.
 Tickets were priced at $5 and the event was estimated to have generated $2 million which went to the Fund.